ROZALIYA0206/whitepaper/technical.md

 ### Table of Contents

+1. Blockchain Mission
+   * UX
+   * Scalability
+   * Upgrading and Bug Recovery
+   * Low Latency
+   * Performance
-1. Hybrid Concensus Algorithm
+2. Hybrid Concensus Algorithm
-2. Market Data Concensus Model
+3. Market Data Concensus Model
    * Validator Weighting
    * Remaining Trustless
    * Ethereum Prototype Contracts
    * Use Cases
-3. Milestone Releases
+4. Milestone Releases
    * Rise
    * Genesis
    * Epilogue
-4. Governance Model
+5. Governance Model
-5. Upgrading and Maintaining the Protocol
+6. Upgrading and Maintaining the Protocol
-6. Disclaimer
+7. Disclaimer

-# Developing an Efficient and High Quality Blockchain
+# 1. Developing an Efficient and High Quality Blockchain

 In order to gain worldwide use, our blockchain will need to be flexible enough to meet the following criteria: